Session Strategies

 Clear context option in Claude Code planning mode

 But when the task is bigger or more complex from a product or technical perspective, clearing context is not enough.
-I need investigation sessions.
+I switch to investigation sessions.

 Investigation vs Execution Sessions